 WR Amari Cooper was tabbed as the Raiders' first-round draft pick in the 2015 NFL Draft and the fourth-overall selection.
 He was the highest wide receiver taken in the draft and the first receiver taken by Oakland in the first round since 2009.
-After enjoying one of the most dominant careers a wide receiver has ever had at the college level, Cooper is seeing that success translate to the NFL, as he is already the franchise record holder for recpetions and receiving yards by a rookie.
+After enjoying one of the most dominant careers a wide receiver has ever had at the college level, Cooper is seeing that success translate to the NFL, as he is the first Raiders rookie to ever reach 1,000 receiving yards.
+Cooper also holds the franchise records for receptions and 100-yard games by a rookie.

-AMARI COOPER 2015 STATS
+AMARI COOPER 2015 STATISTICS

+GP

+GS

-GP GS Rec.
+Rec.

 Yds.

 Avg.

+Lg.

+TD

-Lq.
-TO YAC 14.8
+YAC